thomas-rife/PANIC/README.md

 ### Example 4: Recursive looping

-In PANIC arguments to a function can either be positional or keyword.
+In PANIC, arguments to a function can either be positional or keyword.
 Positional arguments come first, then keyword args, and `...` is used to collect the rest of the arguments into an array.
-Here we utilize keyword arguments by calling print with `end=" "`.

 <table>
 <tr> <th>PANIC</th><th>JS</th><tr>